billbrod/inkscape-figure-example/README.md

-Generally, when creating figures, I use [matplotlib](https://matplotlib.org/) and [seaborn](https://seaborn.pydata.org/) to create and save plots as svgs (an open standard for vector graphics) and combine them, possibly with some, using [svgutils](https://svgutils.readthedocs.io/en/latest/).
+Generally, when creating figures, I use [matplotlib](https://matplotlib.org/) and [seaborn](https://seaborn.pydata.org/) to create and save plots as svgs (an open standard for vector graphics) and combine them, possibly with some text, using [svgutils](https://svgutils.readthedocs.io/en/latest/).
 However, for one of my [research projects](https://github.com/billbrod/foveated-metamers/) occasionally I want to include .png images in my figures.
 These are raster graphics and so